anthonygrees/compliance-workshop/linux_inspec.md

 Don't have InSpec installed ?
 Here you go - https://downloads.chef.io/inspec

+Need the code ?
+You can find it here - https://github.com/anthonygrees/compliance-linux

 ### Step 1: Check your InSpec Version
 Run the following command to check your InSpec version.
 ```bash